nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 Now let's use metasploit to run this exploit.
 We load up metasploit by running `msfconsole`.

 Next, after finding the exploit in `msfconsole`, we set the appropriate options before using it.
-The options look like this after I'm done:
+In this case, we have to set the RHOSTS, RPORT, TARGETURI, LHOST and LPORT:

 ![screenshot7](../assets/images/steel_mountain/screenshot7.png)

-We can then run the exploit with `run`, which opens a meterpreter shell:
+Once ready, we run the exploit with `run`, which opens a meterpreter shell:

 ![screenshot8](../assets/images/steel_mountain/screenshot8.png)